Former wrestling star Marcus “Buff” Bagwell arrested on DUI charge

 This is not Bagwell’s first run-in with the law.
 Bagwell had a bad car crash in 2020 and faced similar charges in Cobb County in 2021.

-Bagwell has received help for substance abuse from fellow wrestler Diamond Dallas Page, who runs an organization called DDP Yoga.
+Bagwell has received help for substance abuse from fellow wrestler Diamond Dallas Page, who runs an organization called DDP Yoga, which has helped numerous past wrestlers get sober.

+Former wrestler, Diamond Dallas Page, who has helped Bagwell on his road to sobriety posted a message on Instagram.

+Despite some recent news reports, Marcus “Buff” Bagwell has been doing well on his walk of sobriety!
+He has had a few violations in the DUI Drug Court program which can result in community service or jail time, but these violations are not due to a drug or alcohol relapse.
+His update discusses this in more detail and the parts of his journey that he’s struggled with after 15 months of sobriety.

 So far, Bagwell has not commented publicly on the charge.